12 Tips for Cooking Christmas Dinner That’ll Take Away the Stress

 The holidays don't have to be stressful.
-Use our easy-to-follow tips to make your Christmas dinner go off without a hitch.
+Use our tips for cooking Christmas dinner so it goes off without a hitch.

 Don’t be afraid to ask for help

-Be sure to set your menu, guest list and more well in advance.
+Be sure to set your menu and create the guest list well in advance.
 You can even get a head start on the meal itself.
 Christmas cookies freeze well, as do make-ahead dishes like mashed potatoes.
 It’s likely that there will still be some day-of surprises (like when your niece shows up with her new boyfriend), but prepare as much as you can.
+Check out these make-ahead Christmas dinner recipes.

 Stick to tried-and-true recipes

 Have a pre-dinner glass of wine, but don’t over-indulge.
-Alcohol gives you the illusion of feeling more relaxed, but in reality it’s throwing you off your game.
+Alcohol gives you the illusion of feeling more relaxed, but in reality, it’s throwing you off your game.
 Drinking while cooking is not only dangerous, but more likely to result in major mistakes, like a burnt ham.
+Instead, sip on some of these festive mocktail recipes.

 Take a few shortcuts